Award-winning chef, Alex Stratta, shares his recipes for the most crowd-pleasing appetizers for your Big Game Sunday celebration.

-Some people might say that the first big holiday of the new year is Super Bowl Sunday.
+Some people might say that the first big holiday of the new year is the Big Game.
 This February, the highly-anticipated big game will be held in sunny Miami, featuring such celebrated entertainers as Jennifer Lopez and Shakira.
 It will surely be a Sunday to remember, but, you don’t have to be a diehard sports fan to enjoy the plethora of parties and fantastic party food ideas that are a traditional part of game day.

 “Get a variety of unexpected items to please everyone, including vegetable lovers and non-meat eaters,” says Chef Stratta.
 “Get some interesting cheese and charcuterie, and grilled bread with several spreads and dips like hummus and pesto.”